Nunie123/data_engineering_on_gcp_book/ch_02_orchestration.md

 ```

 ### Testing a DAG
 The point of the Airflow instance is to orchestrate your DAGs, which is how you'll organize your batch data processing.
-I'll be talking a lot more about how to make DAGs in Chapter 5 (after we talk about GCS and BigQuery), but I'll go over a quick example here.
+I'll be talking a lot more about how to make DAGs in [Chapter 5](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_05_dags.md) (after we talk about GCS and BigQuery), but I'll go over a quick example here.

 A DAG is defined in a Python file that Airflow monitors and executes when scheduled.
 We'll create a DAG that has two tasks: one task will download a list of (mock) products and the other task will print a message indicating the task completed.
-In Chapter 11 I will discuss how to automate the deployment of these files to GCP, where they will run, but for now we can do that manually.
+In [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md) I will discuss how to automate the deployment of these files to GCP, where they will run, but for now we can do that manually.
 So let's make our Python file:
 ``` python
 # my_first_dag.py